Drift of random walks on abelian covers of finite volume homogeneous spaces: Introduction

-To express the rate of escape of the $\mu$-walk on $X$, we fix a pathwise-connected fundamental domain $D$ for the action of $\Z^d$ on $X$, and some $\Z^d$-equivariant map $i : X \rightarrow \R^d$ that is bounded on $D$.
-The role of this map is to associate to every point $x\in X$ some coordinates $i(x)$ in $\R^d$ that quantify how far it is from the fundamental domain $D$.
+To express the rate of escape of the $\mu$-walk on $X$, we fix a fundamental domain $D$ for the action of $\Z^d$ on $X$ such that $D$ lifts well the cusps of $X_{0}$ (see \ref{fund}), and some $\Z^d$-equivariant measurable map $i : X \rightarrow \R^d$ that is bounded on $D$.
+The role of this map is to associate to every point $x\in X$ some coordinates $i(x)$ in $\R^d$ that quantify which $\Z^d$-translate of $D$ contains $x$.